PDF Tools

 Who is JPG to PDF for?

-Small business owners turning phone photos of receipts into expense PDFs
+Small business owners turning receipt photos into expense PDFs

-Real estate agents bundling property photos into a single client PDF
+Real estate agents bundling property photos for a client

 Why use JPG to PDF?